What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 According to Gopa, this stems from a fear of abandonment and being alone.
 So, they keep absolving their partner of any wrongdoing in the hope that they will see the error of their ways or change.
 But unless they’re held accountable for their actions, why would they?

 We all evolve with time and no one can claim to be the same person they were 5, 10, or 20 years ago.
-But, in a toxic codependent marriage, this change isn’t for the better.
+But, with two codependents in a relationship, this change isn’t for the better.
 Let’s understand how.

-If you analyze the anatomy of a codependent relationship, you will find one thing conspicuously missing – the word no. Codependents trade in self-esteem for validation.
+When you examine what does codependency look like, you will find one thing conspicuously missing — the word no.

+Codependents trade in self-esteem for validation.
 They feel compelled to say yes to everything their partner wants.
 They also spend so much time dancing to their partner’s moods and being emotionally codependent that they lose touch with their emotions.
 Eventually, they wind up with low self-esteem.

-And their thoughts, opinions, feelings, and identity get buried so deep that they can’t reach them – even if they want to.
-Not saying no, letting someone dictate how you feel and act, apologizing for things you aren’t responsible for, ignoring self-care – these are all signs you are giving your power away and precursors to giving up parts of yourself.
+Their thoughts, opinions, feelings, and identities get buried so deep that they can’t reach them — even if they want to.
+Not saying no, letting someone dictate how you feel and act, apologizing for things you aren’t responsible for, ignoring self-care — these are all signs you are giving your power away and precursors to giving up parts of yourself.
 And no relationship is worth that.

 Related Reading: Power Dynamics In Relationships – How To Keep It Healthy